The only reason you've come to this page is that you either are an aquarist or starting to be one.

 Freeze-dried foods are usually better, since live foods may contain parasites or bacterial infections.

-You can include meaty foods, vegetables, pellets and tablets in their diet.
+You can include meat foods, vegetables, pellets and tablets in their diet.

 Feed them several times a day to ensure enough nutrition for their growth.